Microsoft Outlook: Phones and tablets

 Outlook mobile supports a large number of different e-mail services and platforms, including Exchange, iCloud, Gmail, Google Workspace (formerly G Suite), Outlook.com, and Yahoo!
 Mail.
 The app supports multiple email accounts at once.

 Emails are divided into two inboxes: the "Focused" inbox displays messages of high importance, and those from frequent contacts.
 All other messages are displayed within an "Other" section.
 Files, locations, and calendar events can be embedded into email messages.
 Swiping gestures can be used for deleting messages.

 Like the desktop Outlook, Outlook mobile allows users to see appointment details, respond to Exchange meeting invites, and schedule meetings.
 It also incorporates the three-day view and "Interesting Calendars" features from Sunrise.

+Microsoft announced in 2026 that the previous Outlook Lite app would be discontinued, with Outlook Mobile serving as its successor.

 Files in the Files tab are not stored offline; they require Internet access to view.

 Security

 Outlook mobile temporarily stores and indexes user data (including email, attachments, calendar information, and contacts), along with login credentials, in a "secure" form on Microsoft Azure servers located in the United States.
 On Exchange accounts, these servers identify as a single Exchange ActiveSync user in order to fetch e-mail.
 Additionally, the app does not support mobile device management, nor allows administrators to control how third-party cloud storage services are used with the app to interact with their users.
 Concerns surrounding these security issues have prompted some firms, including the European Parliament, to block the app on their Exchange servers.
 Microsoft maintains a separate, pre-existing Outlook Web Access app for Android and iOS.